alexgregory1997/Collection/markdown-notes.md

 ## Markdown Reference Notes
 <p>The following document contains some basic notes on using Markdown.
-This is simply to serve as a quick reference guide for myself and any others who may find it useful.</p>
+This is simply to serve as a quick reference guide for myself and any others who may find it useful.
+This document will continue to be amended with new features and updates.</p>

 ### Introduction to Markdown
-<p>Include a brief summary of what Markdown is, the benefits and how it works.
-Note: the $ sign represents a new line.</p>
+<p>Markdown is a simple lightweight markup language, generally used for formatting README files or software documentation.
+There are additional forms of Markdown which include other features, such as GitHub flavoured markdown.
+However, the ideology of the language was \'easy-to-read\' and \'easy-to-write\', so formatting is deliberately limited.</p>

 ---